sydcanem/bootstrap-contextmenu/README.md

 ------

 - Removed `position: relative` requirement for elements that needs context menu
-- Fixed closing bug when using two context menu
+- Fixed closing bug when using multiple context menu in a single page

 Usage
 -----